ad3ller/pypositronium/README.rst

 The example notebooks also depend on `matplotlib`, `joblib`, `version_information`, `tabulate` and `smtools <https://github.com/ad3ller/Stark-map-tools>`_.
 Install using `pip install -U ".[examples]"`.

+Alternatively, `pyps` can be installed into an isolated virtual environment using `uv`.

 Basic Usage
 -----------